avadombi/Apache-Airflow/readme.md

 * Step 12: save the file.
 The dag will be visible in the UI within 5 mins

 Refresh the page to see the dag.

-Let's trigger it manually.
+* Step 13: Let's trigger it manually.
 It works !!!

 ![trigger dag manually - it works and succeeded](./Images/image-3.png)

+* Step 14: Compose down the docker-compose file

+Right-click and choose compose down
+OR (in the cmd)
+docker compose -f "ProjectAirflow\docker-compose.yml" down

+Then click in the terminal (vscode) and "enter" to close it.